Call for Abstract Dates

-- Oral is a total of 5-minutes (3-minute recorded presentation plus 2-minutes live interactive Q&A with audience)
+- Oral is a total of 4-minutes (2-minute plus interactive Q&A with audience)

 A reminder that content for PowerPoint presentations, websites and printed materials should not contain copyright-protected work.
 However, if the materials are deemed essential, the application of Fair Dealing may apply.